In joining Lincoln-Goldfinch Law, Virginia Raymond begins her third chapter in immigration law.

 As a lecturer at UTSA, Virginia currently teaches undergraduate courses in Mexican American Literature and in Feminist Literary Theory, and a graduate seminar on women’s writing in Mexico, the Caribbean, and Latinx U.S.A.

 But the most important part?
 Virginia and her husband Tom raised three kids.
 Unfortunately, they all live far away right now.
 Fortunately, they are all happily pursuing their own paths.
 Louis is a percussionist and composer.
-Becca, an MD since May of this year, works crazy long hours in a combined internal medicine and pediatrics residency.
-Their partner, Camille, is a scholar and academic.
-Joey, a lawyer, and his wife Liana, who works in public health, are parents of a little person who will be two years old in January.
+Becca, an MD, works crazy long hours in a combined internal medicine and pediatrics residency.
+Joey, a lawyer, and his wife Liana, who works in public health, are parents of a little person.
 Grandparenthood is a source of delirious joy and constant wonder for the recently renamed “Yinya” and “Tata.”